What is Myalgic Encephalomyelitis/Chronic Fatigue Syndrome?

 Post Exertional Malaise (PEM)

-PEM is the worsening of a patient’s symptoms and function after exposure to physical or cognitive stressors that were normally tolerated before disease onset.
+PEM is the worsening of a patients’ symptoms and function after exposure to physical, cognitive, emotional, or orthostatic stressors that were normally tolerated before disease onset.

 PEM is an exacerbation or relapse of symptoms that occurs as a consequence of exertional activity.
 Exceeding cellular energy capacity results in a “pay back of symptoms” or a “crash” which can occur up to 24-48 hours after peak exertion.